aidantomcy/aidantomcy.github.io/README.md

     $ yarn
     ```

-2. Compile the TypeScript and Sass code with Webpack:
+2. Build the TypeScript and Sass code with Webpack:

     ```
     $ yarn build
+    ```

+    Or, run this command to watch for changes and rebuild the code on save:

+    ```
+    $ yarn dev
     ```

 3. Run this command to generate the Tailwind output file: